Aleksandr Kulik

-Aleksandr Kulik (born 23 July 1981) is an Estonian professional footballer.
+Aleksandr Kulik (born 23 July 1981) is an Estonian footballer.

 Kulik was born in Sillamäe, and plays in the Estonian Meistriliiga for JK Sillamäe Kalev.
 He plays the position of defender or striker and is 1.93 m tall.

+In 2013, he, along with seven other players, was found guilty of match fixing by the Estonian Football Association and received a six year ban until 2019.
+After his ban expired he once again joined his hometown team JK Sillamäe Kalev, who were relegated to the fourth division in 2018 after declaring bankruptcy.